String topology for stacks: The loop product

 \subsection{Construction of the loop product}

-Let $\XX$ be an oriented stack of finite dimension $d$.
+Let $\XX$ be a Hurewicz oriented stack of finite dimension $d$.
 The construction of the loop product is divided into 3 steps. \begin{description} \item[Step 1] There is a well-known external product (called the ``cross product'')